 Google has made its intentions clear with experiments to launch a mobile-first index, where the website’s algorithms will evaluate and rank a site based on a website’s mobile version, rather than the desktop version.
 Improving page speed cannot happen if the mindset is still set on seeing mobile as a supplement to desktop efforts.

 This is an update that shows how keenly web proprietors must drastically reduce the 22-second average page loading time.
 Statistics from Similar Web in 2017 showed how 90% of the traffic surveyed go online via mobile, and how 74% would terminate the web tab of sites that do not load in 5 seconds.
 Getting your page speed in SEO right will help you cater better to the current user demographic.

 Is your page ready for what’s coming next?

 Home speaker solutions or home-integrated things (related to the Internet of Things) are making voice searches more mainstream.
 Keeping a tab on new trends during page speed testing will help you stay relevant and leverage emerging technologies.

-Ever expanding technological advancements, increasing customisation for web versatility and expertise among web and SEO professionals are bringing a level-playing platform for even new web owners to experiment and not be laggards compared to more significant players, in their online growth strategies.
+Ever-expanding technological advancements, increasing customization for web versatility and expertise among web and SEO professionals are bringing a level-playing platform for even new web owners to experiment and not be laggards compared to more significant players, in their online growth strategies.

 Evaluating and signing up with proper web development and marketing vendors is a great way for their expertise to be translated into success for your business, and page speed must be a key performance indicator for business progress.
 While their expertise grows your online business, you can focus on key business functions that are eventually marketed through the website.